What Is Digital Blowback and Is It Real?

 Enter the Analogger

-Analoggers will reject a lot the digitization of life.
-IMHO, most analoggers won’t start off like this, most likely they will be sucked into the digital world like the rest of us, then something will happen – maybe cyberbullying, maybe they’ll be unhappy with their social streams.
+Analoggers will reject a lot of the digitization of life.
+IMHO, most analoggers won’t start off like this; most likely, they will be sucked into the digital world like the rest of us, then something will happen – maybe cyberbullying, maybe they’ll be unhappy with their social streams.
 Something will make them leave the digital world, and like an ex-smoker, they’ll probably become activists, attempting to drive people back out of the digital world.
 Maybe they will instantiate like Morpheus and ask us if we wish to take the red pill.

 If digital blowback is real, of course.
 It’s still up in the air.
 This is just something I’m predicting.
-If digital ck is real, then how do we design technology for analoggers?
+If digital blowback is real, then how do we design technology for analoggers?
 If you ask me, that’s an interesting opportunity.